emiliooo/Managment-server-Angular-NodeJS/README.md

     2. Reboot
  3. When the server is in a `REBOOTING` status you should be pinging the API (e.g. every 1s) until the status changes.
- 4. Allow a user to locally search for a server.
+ 4. Allow user to locally search for server.

 ### Tips
  - We like small components.
- - Pay attention to a code quality, conventions, formatting, etc.
+ - Pay attention to code quality, conventions, formatting, etc.
  - Tests are very welcomed.
  - You can use any libraries.